National MP Sam Uffindell asked to leave King's College after violent attack on younger boy - report

 "If you were caught bullying, it was suspension."

-In 2014, allegations of hazing at King's also emerged.
+In 2014, allegations of hazing at King's also emerged